mtorials/dial-phone/README.md

 # TODO

-- support for the most used native Matrix events
+- support for the most used Matrix events
 - full room management
 - event relations
 - support for all Matrix events